Kryptortio/SDAtom-WebUi-us/README.md

 * For img2img loading a new image is not supported
 * If the devs updates the interface loading settings will break (but should be easy to fix), currently works fine using main branch Dec 10, 2022
 * The script is not able to switch model (Stable Diffusion checkpoint)
+* Settings for "Prompts from file or textbox" is not supported